 - Remove water from heat and let sit for 20 minutes, covered.

 - Strain and add to a sitz bath and soak for 20 minutes.
 Both mom and baby can soak in the bathtub to speed cord and perineum healing.

 More Ways to Use:

 - Brew with the above ratios and add to a Peri Bottle for use after going to the bathroom.

-- Use a diluted mix around baby’s cord for healing.
+- Use a diluted mix around the baby’s cord stump for healing.